Planning your nutrient needs

 Show In Food Log option lets you see the nutrient on food logging screens and in food reports.

-If you use MyNetDiary’s free app along with a free membership, you can only track calories, macronutrients and some pre-selected nutrients: saturated fat, trans fat, sodium, fiber and calcium.
+If you have MyNetDiary’s free membership, you can only track calories, macronutrients and some pre-selected nutrients: saturated fat, trans fat, sodium, fiber and calcium.
 Other nutrients are available with Maximum membership.

-Tip: Be sure to create a MyNetDiary account so that you can access your data from any MyNetDiary-supported this devices with the same login information.
+Tip: Be sure to create a MyNetDiary account so that you can access your data from any MyNetDiary-supported devices with the same login information.

 Fat, carbohydrates, and protein are macronutrients.
 They provide calories and they constitute the bulk of what we eat.
 As described in Planning Weight & Calories article, to lose weight one must consume fewer calories than the total burned.
 Eating fewer calories also means eating fewer grams of carbohydrate, fat, and protein.

 It is very important to reduce macronutrient consumption wisely, as your body needs all of them - you cannot simply cut out all fats or carbohydrates.
 The key is to consume all three macronutrients but in amounts that support your health, meet nutritional needs, and fit with your preferred eating style or diet type.

 Since most MyNetDiary members are trying to lose weight and/or manage their prediabetes or diabetes, MyNetDiary uses a macronutrient distribution to encourage intake of healthy fats and protein while controlling carb intake.
 The goals are within the Acceptable Macronutrient Distribution Range for fat, carbohydrates, and protein developed by the Institute of Medicine of the National Academies.
 These ranges support intake of essential nutrients while also limiting risk of chronic diseases.